-8 Breezy Summer Books to Read If You Loved ‘Big Little Lies’
+8 Addicting Books to Read If You Loved ‘Big Little Lies’

-The book was one of our favorite summer reads of all time.
-But it's the recent HBO miniseries version (Emmys for Reese, Nicole and Shailene, please) that has us craving some similarly smartly plotted, breezy page-turners.
+The book was one of our favorite reads of all time.
+But it's the recent HBO miniseries version (and Golden Globe nominations for Reese, Nicole and Shailene) that has us craving some similarly smartly plotted page-turners.
 If you find yourself in the same predicament, here are eight books that will keep you entertained until Big Little Lies season two arrives.

 “The Husband’s Secret” by Liane Moriarty